ivandustin/curated/README.md

 So let your light shine before the people so that they may see your good works, and glorify your Father who is in Heaven.

 Reference: Matthew 5:14-16

+## Man does not live on bread alone

+Man does not live on bread alone, but on every word that goes out through the mouth of GOD.

+Reference: Matthew 4:4